davemuscle/sigma_delta_converters/readme.md

 The main benefit of a CIC filter is its use in multirate systems as you can achieve large downsampling ratios with just adders and subtractors.

 ![Image](/doc/adc.png)

 The FIR compensator is an optional parameterized step in the ADC design to balance the roll-off portion of the CIC filter.
 For my implementation I decided to reduce the available taps to only fractions of 8, then implement the multiplies as shifts and adds.
 I wanted a multiplier-less final design for the ADC.

+The typical and best way to use the CIC decimator would be to only decimate a factor one less than your desired rate, then use a separate FIR filter that decimates by two.
+As can be seen below, the CIC filter starts to roll-off at Fs/4.
+By limiting the decimation rate we can ultimately achieve a flatter, cleaner passband.

 ![Image](/doc/filter_compare.png)